Happy to be the sailing charter executive chef

 We spent our first bareboat charter, for which we’d ordered “lite” provisioning, trying to figure out what to do with five cantaloupes and five honeydew melons.
 The dock staff will happily accept un-opened packages of food, or you can pass them along to the next crews arriving for their sail.
 There are better ways to provision.

-Go Shopping, or Have Someone Do It For You.
 The goods available in supermarkets in the more well-traveled islands have improved vastly over the years.

 Things have advanced from canned deviled ham and freezer-burned “meat” to a vast array of recognizable foods.
 Oftentimes, the stores are also stocked with luxurious and exotic products that are imported to the islands but not to the United States, such as Irish butter, fancy French patés, and Italian antipasti.